kimdurante/Geospatial-Metadata-Toolkit/README.md

 Script to read through a collection of data layers and create a csv containing filenames, spatial reference systems, and data types

+### creaateThumbnail.py

+Script to create thumbnail images for Shapefiles and GeoTIFFs

+### creaateFolders.py

+Script to create folders for staging data before accessioning

 ### metadata.csv

 Template for cataloging geospatial data